The stud’s aim is to produce horses that can ultimately perform at the elite levels.

 It is a very fine line breeding a horse that is trainable, co-operative and who wants to be with you but at the same time has the character or that special “X Factor” to perform at the highest level.
 Emphasis is continually put into achieving the right balance between the horse that is just too docile to one that has too much energy, which takes years longer to train and even then may not make it.
 The “Champion Horse” has special characteristics and the genetics from these champion horses are widely incorporated in our breeding programme.

 With such selective breeding we are now finding young horses with natural ability coming through that have the feel they have “been there before” or “were born fully trained”.
+Two years in the first month of training will follow the ball around using “no reins” as it is so bred into them.
+The stud’s horses are renowned for putting the ball just in the right spot no matter the situation and not too close or too far away.
 It is important that these horses are still given the time to mature and to resist the temptation to use them ahead of their time.

 Importantly, the actual time you have to spend training horses with this type temperament is greatly reduced and long gone are the days when horses required years of hard stock work or time on the road droving.